Google

 Frequently Asked Questions

-How does proximity to Springleaf MRT station (1.5 km away) influence demand and appreciation for this neighbourhood?
+How does proximity to Springleaf MRT Station influence demand and long-term capital appreciation for this neighbourhood?

-What future supply pipeline exists in this district, and how might this affect long-term property appreciation?
+What is the future supply pipeline for detached houses in Sembawang and surrounding areas, and how might this affect resale prospects?